GalvanizeOpenSource/100-ds-problems/100-problems.md

     The function should return the sampled `y` values.

 1. You visit a website that provides amusing data-science jokes.
-Each time you visit it displays a joke randomly choosen from a finite set.
+Each time you visit it displays a joke randomly chosen from a finite set.
 Over the course of four visits, you see three unique jokes and one repeat.
 Using maximum likelihood estimation, estimate the total number of jokes on the website.

 Statistics